 The National Institute for Clinical Excellence (NICE) guidance in UK says supplements may be needed for low birth weight breastfed babies:

-Prophylactic iron supplementation may be required in babies of low birth-weight who are solely breast-fed; supplementation is started 4–6 weeks after birth and continued until mixed feeding is established.
+Prophylactic iron supplementation is given to preterm or low birth-weight infants who are partially or solely breast-fed; supplementation is usually started 2–6 weeks after birth and continued for 6–12 months or until the infant is receiving iron-rich formula or food.

 European guidance